Next Starter Logo

 Sending an Email

 The sendEmail function is the single point of contact for all outbound mail.
-It accepts a recipient address, subject, and an HTML string:
+It accepts a recipient, subject, HTML body, and optional preview and replyTo overrides:

 interface SendEmailOptions {